 Why Has BORG Drinking Become Popular?

-BORG drinking trend is one of the recent TikTok trends.
-While it emerged in 2018, this trend of drinking from a BORG became quite popular on social media and spread among college-going students.
-The idea behind BORG is that it is personalized and safe, and only up to a certain extent, this is true.
+The BORG drinking trend is one of the recent TikTok trends.
+While it emerged in 2018, this trend of drinking from a BORG became quite popular on social media and spread among college-going students like wildfire in the wake of the COVID pandemic.
+The idea behind BORG is that it is personalized and safe.
 For instance, drinking from a BORG prevents others from spiking the drink and also prevents coming in contact with any germs that happen with drink sharing.
-After COVID-19, this is kind of the safety measure that people are following.
+In the post-COVID world, this kind of safety measure made sense.

 Moreover, some popular tags like “Breaking BORG,” “Captain BORGan,” “Maybe she is BORG with it,” and “William ShakesBORG” also helped make BORG drinking viral.